apieschel/gitfeed/README.md

 1. Implement object orientation.
 2. Use transients to cache data, so I'm not resending the api requests every time the page is refreshed.
 3. Implement OAuth 2.0 Authentication.
+4. Use regexp to make the patch data look pretty.

 COMPLETED: